List of Green Lanterns: Green Guardsman

-A Green Guardsman is featured on the Justice League animated series' season one two-part episode "Legends" (2002) as an homage to the original Alan Scott.
-He appears as a Justice Guild of America member on an alternate Earth that had been devastated by nuclear war, but reconstructed as a vast mental illusion by a psychic, Ray Thompson.
-This is a reference to the pre-Crisis on Infinite Earths crossovers between DC Comics' Multiverse (which began in September 1961 "Flash of Two Worlds").
-To mirror the Golden Age Green Lantern ring's vulnerability to wood, the Green Guardsman's ring has no power over aluminum.
-However, the Green Guardsman proves to be a loyal superhero of a bygone era, and willingly sacrifices himself to defend the Earth he protects.
+The Green Guardsman, a character based on Alan Scott, appears in the Justice League episode "Legends", voiced by William Katt.
+He is a member of the Justice Guild of America on an alternate Earth who was killed in a nuclear war.

 Sonya Blade

-Sonya Blade's ending in the video game Mortal Kombat vs. DC Universe depicts her becoming the Green Lantern of Earthrealm after finding the ring of an unnamed Corps member who died offscreen during the game's Story Mode.
+Sonya Blade's ending in the video game Mortal Kombat vs. DC Universe depicts her becoming the Green Lantern of Earthrealm after finding the ring of an unnamed deceased Corps member.

 Power Ring

 Power Ring is the name of several DC Comics supervillains — counterparts of Green Lanterns Hal Jordan, Kyle Rayner, and John Stewart.
-Originally residing on Earth-Three, which was subsequently destroyed during the 12-issue limited series Crisis on Infinite Earths, Power Ring along with the other Syndicators ended up being recreated in the Anti-Matter Universe's Earth.
+Originally residing on Earth-Three, which was subsequently destroyed during Crisis on Infinite Earths, Power Ring along with the other Syndicators ended up being recreated in the Anti-Matter Universe's Earth.

 Iron Lantern

-Iron Lantern is a fictional character and an Amalgam Comics superhero, whose true debut was in Iron Lantern #1 (June 1997), though his first (metafictional) appearance in the Amalgam universe was in Showcase of Suspense #1.
-He is a combination of Marvel Comics' Iron Man and DC Comics' Green Lantern.
-Iron Lantern was created by writer Kurt Busiek.
+Iron Lantern is an Amalgam Comics character and combination of Hal Jordan and Iron Man.
+He first appeared in Showcase of Suspense #1, and was created by writer Kurt Busiek.

 Iron Lantern's origin is revealed in Iron Lantern #1.
 Hal Stark is the millionaire owner of Stark Aviation.
 While working on a prototype flight simulator, Stark is pulled to the site of a space ship by a beam of green energy.
 The simulator crashes, badly injuring Stark.
 The spaceship contains the corpse of an alien named Rhomann Sur (an amalgamation of Marvel's Rhomann Dey and DC's Abin Sur).
 Stark is able to use parts of the spaceship to build a superpowered suit of armor (powered by Sur's lantern) to keep himself alive.
-Stark then defeats the aliens responsible for Sur's death, and decides to fight evil as Iron Lantern.
+Stark defeats the aliens responsible for Sur's death and decides to fight evil as Iron Lantern.

 Iron Lantern's other foes include Madame Sapphire (Pepper Ferris — Marvel's Madame Masque and DC's Star Sapphire), H.E.C.T.O.R.
 (Marvel's MODOK and DC's Hector Hammond), Oa the Living Planet (Ego the Living Planet mixed with Oa, the home planet of the Guardians of the Universe), and Mandarinestro (Marvel's Mandarin and DC's Sinestro).